 An AML compliance officer is responsible for ensuring AML compliance and management of AML compliance software in their organization.
 Aml officer will oversee the creation, implementation, and ongoing oversight of their institution's anti-money laundering compliance program and manage the anti-money laundering compliance program inside their organization.
 In addition, aml compliance officers will work to ensure that their company follows AML guidelines and takes the necessary precautions to combat financial crime.
-Aml professional can work with a team and use AML software solutions to support processes.
+Aml professionals can work with a team and use AML software solutions to support processes.
 For example, AML solutions for banks help compliance officers to monitor and screen massive amounts of data.

 Governments around the world require the implementation of anti-money laundering compliance measures by financial institutions.
 The most current modification to the 1970-instituted Bank Secrecy Act (BSA) was made with the passage of the Patriot Act.
 As a result, US financial institutions must traverse a BSA compliance environment that is becoming increasingly complex.
 This environment frequently comes with a high administrative cost and significant legal repercussions.
 To ensure compliance, it is customary to employ an AML Compliance Officer to oversee the creation and application of their institution's anti-money laundering policy.